francineannealvarez/WellCare/README.md

 - **Medical History**: Preserves patient medical histories, diagnoses, and treatments for seamless access.

 The MySQL integration ensures robust and secure data storage, supporting functionalities such as patient login, doctor schedule management, appointment booking, and medical history retrieval.

-🍏 **Health Tips Section**: A dedicated section of the system provides helpful health tips for all users, not just registered patients.
-These tips cover a variety of health-related topics, such as healthy eating and dietary recommendations.
-The system includes multiple categories such as:

-- **For Low Blood Pressure**
-- **For High Blood Pressure**
-- **For Weight Loss**
-- **For Boosting Immune System**

-Users can explore health tips and apply them to enhance their well-being.

 ---